inmanta/vyos/README.md

 ## Contributing

 All contributions are welcome by following [this guide](CONTRIBUTING.md).
+We have a [video](https://www.youtube.com/watch?v=4VI65buWdXM) for that as well!